Another French Shore and Moments in Monaco

 The following day we would visit Cannes, where the International Film Festival is hosted.
 It is a very picturesque city from the waterfront, the tower, the little winding streets and the murals on buildings.
 My lunch in Cannes was superb at this little cafe – I’d go back just for the chocolate crepes.

 My friends and I spend much of the spare time playing this card game called “Bang”.
 Despite, all the rules written in German it provides a level playing field for even the non-German speakers with an opportunity to win.
 The game involves outlaws, a sheriff and a bounty hunter.
 Just like the old wild west, the rules are simple – the outlaws win if the sherriff is dead, the bounty hunter wins if all are dead but the outlaws must go first and the sheriff wins if all are dead.
 With additional players there are multiple characters, including the addition of a deputy sheriff and it creates more fun and excitement.
 Each character has certain powers and every game is completely different.
 We have likely played a hundred games in the last few years.
 It is like my love for Rook at home!

 A visit to another French Shore and Moments in Monaco were amazing times with my best friends!
 Until our next reunion, I’ll be living rural!

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on February 26, 2015, in Art, Cuisine, French Shore, Vacations and tagged Conche, france, French cuisine, Great Northern Peninsula, monaco, Newfoundland and Labrador, nice, reunion, Travel, Travel and Tourism, vacation.
+Posted on February 26, 2015, in Art, Cultural Experiences, Food & Beverage, Vacations and tagged Conche, france, French cuisine, Great Northern Peninsula, monaco, Newfoundland and Labrador, nice, reunion, Travel, Travel and Tourism, vacation.
 Bookmark the permalink.
 Leave a comment.